Idiotcodes/Prism/README.md

 ## Features

 - **No Ads** - No ads, no popups, no redirects, no bullshit.
-- **PWA Support** - Kitsune is a PWA, which means you can install it on your phone.
+- **PWA Support** - Prism is a PWA, which means you can install it on your phone.

 ## Contributing